Bridger-Teton National Forest Projects

 Primary objectives include burning to enhance wildlife habitat in the Gros Ventre drainage.
 Elk, mule deer, pronghorn, and bighorn sheep benefit from open grassland and forb communities and healthy aspen stands.
 Unnatural fire suppression has greatly altered successional fire regimes in this area, resulting in a decline in aspen community health from advanced succession and conifer encroachment.
 Habitat enhancement and maintenance on the Bridger-Teton is particularly important to meet the interagency objective of increasing elk utilization of native winter range as an alternative to feed grounds, particularly in the context of increasing risk of wildlife disease transmission.
 This project is an extension of the Lower Gros Ventre Prescribed Fire Treatments completed in 2010 and is supported by Wyoming Game and Fish Trust Fund.

-Map and flyer will be posted soon _____________________________________________________________________________________
+Map and flyer will be posted soon

 Pinedale Ranger District: Big Sandy Fuels Reduction Project